Chaitanyajagan/Market-Scout-Agent/README.md

    pip install -r requirements.txt
    ```
 3. **Set API Keys:**
+   - Create a `.env` file in the root directory.
+   - Add your Gemini API key: `GEMINI_API_KEY=your_key_here`
-   Update `main.py` with your active `GROQ_API_KEY`.
+   - Update `main.py` with your active `GROQ_API_KEY`.
 (It is currently hardcoded for demonstration purposes.)
 4. **Run the backend server:**
    ```bash
    python main.py
    ```
-   *The FastAPI server will start at `http://localhost:8000`*
+   *The FastAPI server will start.*
 5. **Open the Front-End:**
    In your browser, double-click or open `index.html`.
-No special server is needed for the frontend file, but it must be able to hit the `localhost:8000` endpoint.
+No special web server is needed for the frontend file.
+It connects to the backend statically at `http://127.0.0.1:8000`.

 ## Architecture & Data Flow ⚙️

 The system operates via a decoupled architecture.
 The vanilla JavaScript frontend securely issues `POST` and `GET` HTTP requests via `fetch()` to various API endpoints available in the backend server.

 The Python backend processes these requests, queries live search engines for deep market context, injects that data alongside system instructions into the Groq LLM API, and returns heavily formatted JSON down to the frontend for rendering.
+The Gemini API is also leveraged for real-time interactive chat natively in the UI.

 ```mermaid
 flowchart TD